mazeframework/maze/README.md

 Maze is a community effort and we want You to be part of it.
 [Join Maze Community!](https://github.com/mazeframework/maze/blob/master/.github/CONTRIBUTING.md)

 1. Fork it https://github.com/mazeframework/maze/fork
+2. Clone your fork to your local workstation
-2. Create your feature branch `git checkout -b my-new-feature`
+3. Create your feature branch `git checkout -b my-new-feature`
-3. Write and execute specs `crystal spec`
+4. Write and execute specs `crystal spec`
-4. Commit your changes `git commit -am 'Add some feature'`
+5. Commit your changes `git commit -am 'Add some feature'`
-5. Push to the branch `git push origin my-new-feature`
+6. Push to the branch `git push origin my-new-feature`
-6. Create a new Pull Request
+7. Create a new Pull Request

 ## Contributors